Azure/acs-engine/docs/kubernetes/windows.md

 ICMP traffic is not routed between private Azure vNETs or to the internet.

-Workaround: test network connections with another protocol (TCP/UDP)
+Workaround: test network connections with another protocol (TCP/UDP).
+For example `Invoke-WebRequest -UseBasicParsing https://www.azure.com` or `curl https://www.azure.com`.